bcgov/ols-geocoder/docs/src/content/docs/developer-guide/index.md

 <br><br>
 <a name=resourcerepresentations></a>
 ### Resource representations in HTTP Responses
 The addresses resource will return a document in the requested format and spatial reference system.
 Documents in formats that support a header record (e.g., XHTML, KML, GEOJSON, GEOJSONP, GML) will contain a single About Query representation describing the query and its execution, and one or more site address or intersection address representations.
-Documents in formats that don’t support a header record (e.g., CSV, SHPZ), will contain one or more site/intersection address representations.
+Documents in formats that don't support a header record (e.g., CSV, SHPZ), will contain one or more site/intersection address representations.

 <a name=aboutqueryrepresentation></a>
 #### About Query Representation